RoberPereira/doc_questions_rag/README.md

 ## Best Results (chunk_size 800) (notebook: exp_chunk800)
 ### Question:
-**What are the major improvments over the previous LSTM arquitecture?**
+**What are the major improvements over the previous LSTM architecture?**

 > SIMILARITY
 >- Exponential gating and novel memory structures